Gemtuzumab ozogamicin: History

-In the United States, it was approved under an accelerated-approval process by the FDA in 2000, for use in patients over the age of 60 with relapsed acute myelogenous leukemia (AML); or those who are not considered candidates for standard chemotherapy.
+In the United States, gemtuzumab ozogamicin was approved under an accelerated-approval process by the FDA in 2000, for use in patients over the age of 60 with relapsed acute myelogenous leukemia (AML); or those who are not considered candidates for standard chemotherapy.

 The accelerated approval was based on the surrogate endpoint of response rate.
 It was the first antibody-drug conjugate to be approved.